codesbypriscila/codesbypriscila/README.md

 # 💫 About Me:

 I am a Software Development student.
-Although I don't have professional experience yet, I am passionate about learning new things and improving my programming skills every day.
+I am passionate about learning new things and improving my programming skills every day.
 I am highly motivated, always eager to take on new challenges, and committed to continuous growth in the field of software development.

 🌟 **I’m currently working on:**  <br>Improving my programming skills and creating new projects.<br><br>
 👯 **I’m looking to collaborate on:**  <br>Fullstack/Frontend/Backend projects<br><br>